 Some injuries to the hip do not require total hip replacement or resurfacing.
 In these cases, arthroscopic surgery may be recommended.
 This is particularly true if there is damage to the labrum, which is the tissue around the socket.

 Arthroscopic surgery is also useful to treat cases of hip impingement, in which the ball and socket of the hip joint wear against each other and cause more friction that will ultimately result in damage to the joint.

 A qualified orthopedic surgeon can give you a diagnosis and a recommendation for or against arthroscopic surgery.
 Talk to a Kansas City surgeon at OSI to learn more about the benefits of arthroscopic surgery for the hip.

 The labrum is a fibrous piece of cartilage in your hip that helps stabilize the joint.
 When it is torn, the patient often feels pain and will have a loss of mobility on that side of the body.
 These tears are caused either by degenerative conditions or by traumatic injuries.

 Orthopedic surgeons can use a variety of methods to address torn labrums, including hip arthroscopic hip surgery – a minimally-invasive surgical method using small incisions to access the injured area.

-Talk to an orthopedic surgeon if you have had a labral tear diagnosed and are in need of a labral repair surgery.
+Talk to an orthopedic surgeon in Kansas City at Orthopedic Surgeons, Inc, if you have had a labral tear diagnosed and are in need of a labral repair surgery.